-This planner would have been our top choice as the best homeschool planner for its many features and genuinely being the ultimate homeschool planner.
+This planner would have been our top choice for its many features and genuinely being the ultimate homeschool planner.
 However, religious tones can deter secular homeschool families, and we want a planner that can be perfect for everyone.
-This planner is undated, allowing versatility and, at the beginning of the yearly section, offers yearly calendars dated to 2023.
+This planner is undated, allowing versatility, and, at the beginning of the yearly section, offers yearly calendars dated to 2023.

 4. The Well Planned Day Homeschool Family Planner

 The Well Planned Gal created the Well Planned Day Homeschool Family planner.
 Another spiral-bound planner, the Well Planned Day Planner, is an all-in-one that not only allows you to plan your homeschool day but also gives you areas to plan a menu and weekends.
 There are also pages to write in contacts and home management procedures.
 There is room to prepare for four students.